Real Estate Debt, Mezzanine, and Equity Investing. What does it mean?

-As you delve deeper into real estate investing, you begin to weigh the pros and cons for your investments.
-You hear terminologies such as debt, mezzanine, and equity in conversations, but do you know what they mean?
+As you dive deeper into real estate investing, you weigh the pros and cons for your investments.
+You hear terms such as debt, mezzanine, and equity in conversations, but do you know what they mean?

-If you do not already know what these entail, you are not alone.
+If you do not already know what these mean, you are not alone.
 This blog post will break down each investment type and their differences in basic terms.
-That way you can decide which investment fits your criteria when you are ready to invest.
+That way you can decide which investment fits your needs when you are ready to invest.

 This is simply when you provide a loan to an operator backed by an asset such as real estate.
 As an investor, you will receive either fixed or amortized payments.
 That is, you either receive interest only or interest plus a portion of your principal for your scheduled monthly payments, also known as a mortgage that you may have taken out on your own residence.
 You will have the option to fund that loan on your own or you can invest in the loan with the crowd – crowdfunding.
 Your annualized return usually ranges from 8.5% to 12%.
 Depending on the project, the term can range from a few months to a few years.